-• 18 full MSW courses for foundation students or 13 full MSW courses for advanced standing students
+- 18 full MSW courses for foundation students or 13 full MSW courses for advanced standing students - Either 920 hours (foundation) or 500 hours (advanced standing) MSW field practicum experience - The MSW summative evaluation project may be accepted by the MBA program as partial fulfillment of the MBA project.

-- Either 920 hours (foundation) or 500 hours (advanced standing) MSW field practicum experience - The MSW summative evaluation project may be accepted by the MBA program as partial fulfillment of the MBA project. - Complete a minimum of 8 MBA courses for students who completed the MSW degree 2002 and beyond; complete a minimum of 9 MBA courses for students who completed the MSW degree prior to 2002
+Complete a minimum of 8 MBA courses for students who completed the MSW degree 2002 and beyond; complete a minimum of 9 MBA courses for students who completed the MSW degree prior to 2002

-For more information regarding the MBA coursework required for the MSW/MBA dual degree see page 58.
+For more information regarding the MBA coursework required for the MSW/MBA dual degree, see the Master of Business Administration section.